Postgraduate Certificate in Applied Behavior Analysis

 Qualified credits earned in fulfillment of this certificate program may be transferable to certain Purdue Global degree programs.

-- Critical Thinking and Problem Solving: Critically evaluate and relate psychological and behavioral theories and concepts to various situations within the field of applied behavior analysis.
+- Evaluate psychological and behavioral theories and concepts in relation to various real-world situations within the field of applied behavior analysis.

-- Understand and apply legal, ethical, individual, cultural, and social validity standards and guidelines set forth within the field of applied behavior analysis.
+- Integrate relevant legal, ethical, individual, cultural, and social validity standards and guidelines established within the field of applied behavior analysis.

 You must meet the below admissions requirements in addition to Purdue Global's general requirements.